MyPureCloud/developer-center-blog/source/2018-06-15-open-data-exporter/index.html.md

 * Robust templating support powered by [doT](http://olado.github.io/doT/)
-* Make PureCloud Platform API requests without writing any code
+* Make Genesys Cloud Platform API requests without writing any code
 * All post-processing data calculations are fully configurable and programmable
 * Ability to execute multiple queries and multiple transformations and use the resulting data in one or more templates
 * Write output to dynamically determined locations and files